Cancel anytime

 Industry Overview

-The towing and recovery equipment industry is driven by factors such as vehicle sales, traffic volume, and the age of vehicles on the road.
-The industry is moderately cyclical and sensitive to economic conditions.
+The towing and recovery equipment industry is driven by factors like vehicle sales, accident rates, and infrastructure development.
+It is moderately cyclical, with demand fluctuating with economic conditions.

 Positioning

-Miller Industries is the largest manufacturer of towing and recovery equipment.
-Its competitive advantages include a broad product line, strong brand recognition, and extensive distribution network.
+Miller Industries is the market leader in towing and recovery equipment due to its wide range of products, strong brand recognition, and extensive distribution network.

 Total Addressable Market (TAM)